fncbook/fnc/julia/chapter6.md

 As before, the ODE function must accept three inputs, `u`, `p`, and `t`, even though in this case there is no explicit dependence on `t`.
 The second input is used to pass parameters that don't change throughout a single instance of the problem.

-To specify the IVP we must also provide the initial condition, which is a 2-vector here, and the interval for the independent variable.
+To specify the IVP, we must also provide the initial condition, which is a 2-vector here, and the interval for the independent variable.

 ```{code-cell}
 using OrdinaryDiffEq